ChandlerSwift/www/_projects/bus-tracker.md

 would take me directly to anywhere I'd frequently go.

-The [Duluth Transit Authority](https://www.duluthtransit.com/) clearly puts effort into making helpful information available online---id anyone from the DTA is reading this, please give whatever web dev you hired on during Summer 2019 a raise!---and it's not lost on me.
+The [Duluth Transit Authority](https://www.duluthtransit.com/) clearly puts effort into making helpful information available online---if anyone from the DTA is reading this, please give whatever web dev you hired on during Summer 2019 a raise!---and it's not lost on me.
 However, the 60 seconds it takes to pull out a phone and go to